Skip to main content

 Psychological Medicine and Clinical Neurosciences

-You can conduct your research degree within the Division of Psychological Medicine and Clinical Neurosciences.
-Research is aimed at understanding the fundamental mechanisms underlying major psychiatric and neurological disorders.
+You can conduct your postgraduate research degree (MPhil, PhD or MD) within the Division of Psychological Medicine and Clinical Neurosciences.
+Our research is primarily aimed at understanding the mechanisms underlying psychiatric and neurological disorders.

 Distinctive features